All images and videos by Medli Loo unless otherwise stated

 The limited public healthcare support available, Medli explains, is another stumbling block that prevents younger trans people from comfortably presenting themselves in their gender.

 Thankfully, her first appointment with the gender clinic last April went smoothly.
-She had to undergo a blood test before the doctor prescribed her a month’s worth of HRT medication at her behest.
+She had to undergo a blood test, amongst other assessments to assess for suitability, before the doctor prescribed her a month’s worth of HRT medication at her behest.

 After the first month on HRT medication, Medli began noticing the changes in her chest; how it became increasingly sore before developing.
 Her skin also started clearing up.